 Unfortunately, back pain is a reality for many of us.
-On October 16, World Spine Day will raise awareness of the various back conditions that affect people nationwide.
 An estimated 80% of our world’s population will at some point in their life experience a nagging pain in their back.
 While some are born with spinal conditions that cause long-term effects, most people experience back pain due to sprained ligaments, strained muscles, ruptured disks, and irritated joints.

 Back pain plagues so many of us that it is now one of the leading causes of disability worldwide, according to the Global Burden of Disease 2010.
 Taking care of our backs should be a high priority so that we can continue doing the things we love without discomfort.